Online Trading South Africa and Best Online Trading Platforms South Africa

 Pros and cons of online trading

-Online Trading is very interesting, below are the pros and cons of internet trading
+Online Trading in South Africa is very interesting, below are the pros and cons of internet trading

 Cons of online trading:

 - Financial risks – you can lose money on an investment.
 Share trading does not guarantee profit.
 Some days you make money, while some days you make money trading online.

 - You can start online trading with little capital – you can start online trading in South Africa with as little as $100